College Park Academy: Application Process

-CPA accepts students via a lottery process through Prince George’s County Online Registration and Applications Process.
-Students in grades 5-9 that are currently enrolled in a public Prince George’s County school can apply during the lottery window from November–January.
+CPA accepts students via a lottery process through Prince George's County Online Registration and Applications Process.
+Any rising 6-12 grade students that are currently enrolled in a public Prince George's County school can apply during the lottery window from November–January.
 Lottery preference will be given to students that meet one or more of the following: siblings of a current student; students that live in the close geographic proximity Elementary schools in the following Cachet Areas: Hollywood, Parade Branch, Riverdale, University Park, Cherokee Lane, Burman Heights; if the student is a child of a teacher or staff member.

 After-school Programs

 CPA Plus is a before and after school enrichment program that provides academic, athletic, and artistic extracurricular programs which supplement the growth and development of the students.
 CPA Plus provides a platform for UMD students and staff to provide STEM, tutoring, and fitness programs that enhance the academic aptitude, health, and well-being of the College Park Academy students.
 Through this partnership, the University of Maryland students are afforded service learning opportunities, internships, and paid positions which helps them to develop vocational and leadership skills for future employment.
 Students currently have access to programs in Model UN, dance, Robotics, and Sisters in Stem.